Concerning the removal of the Laura Ingraham Show.

 Yours is a question we get nearly every fall.
 If it were up to us, we’d be on the air at 100 kilowatts.
 The equipment to broadcast at a higher power output is relatively cheap and, despite the high energy costs that so dominate the headlines as I write this, so is the electricity.
 If we could, we’d go buy a gangbusters transmitter and crank it all the way up.
 And so would every other broadcaster.
-Therein lies the problem.
-Read the rest of the article…
+Therein lies the problem.… Read the rest of the article…

 Make sure that your browser is set to allow popup windows from ktbb.com and securenetsystems.net.
 How do I enable or disable pop-ups in web browsers?
-If you would rather listen without the popup player you can use the direct player links.
-Read the rest of the article…
+If you would rather listen without the popup player you can use the direct player links. … Read the rest of the article…

 To listen to KTBB we now offer an app for both Android & iPhone.
-To listen to 92.1 ESPN you may use a smart phone app like Tunein – then search for “KRWR or ESPN East Texas”.
+To listen to 92.1 The Team FM you may use a smart phone app like Tunein – then search for “KRWR, The Team FM or Fox Sports East Texas”.
 If you would like to access the mp3 streams directly see below for direct links.

 KTBB – http://ice7.securenetsystems.net/KTBBM